Out to Lunch is a Darla McDowell Novel

 But is Don Johns attracted to Inge or to Inge's money?
-Her oldest friends Darla and Maureen intend to find out.
+Her old friends, Darla and Maureen, intend to find out.

-Please join them for lunch at the Cactus Club in this short excerpt:
+Please join them for lunch in this short excerpt:

 Except for the tapping of her fingernails on the tabletop, Inge remained silent.
 Darla munched on fries.
 Maureen swallowed a mouthful of beer, burped, and put down the glass, all the while eyeing her two old friends.